NewBoCo/DojoPro/BasicVirtualRealityDevelopment/README.md

 2. Finally, select **File->Save Scene** and save the scene as `MyScene` in the **Scenes** directory.

+## Setting Up the VR View

+1. In order to be able to see how the Cardboard app will look and how navigation will work on the phone, we want to add a game object that will emulate the Cardboard app in the Unity editor game mode.
+To do this click on the **GoogleVR** folder in the project window.
+In the search bar (top right of the project window) type `gvrEditorEmulator`.
+Drag the **gvrEditorEmulator** prefab from the project window to the hierarchy window.

+2. We need to hack the GvrEditorEmulator because it repositions the camera when we don't want it to.
+Open the GvrEditorEmulator script and comment out lines 88-90 and line 103.

 ## Create the Ground Plane

 1. In the hierarchy window right-click in a blank area and select **3D Object->Plane**.